Amir Mirza Hekmati: Espionage arrest and trial

-In August 2011, Hekmati was arrested while visiting his grandmother and other relatives in Iran.
-According to his Iranian captors, Hekmati allegedly entered Iran from Bagram Airfield via Dubai.
-On 18 December 2011, a confession by Hekmati appeared on Iranian state television and stated that he had infiltrated Iran in order to establish a CIA presence in the country.
-Hekmati's family said that the confession was coerced, and that he was not a spy.
-The family is represented by a U.S. Attorney former Ambassador at Large Pierre-Richard Prosper.
+According to his parents, Hekmati traveled to Iran after obtaining permission from the Interests Section of Iran of the Embassy of Pakistan in Washington, D.C.
+He was arrested in August 2011 while visiting his grandmother and other relatives.
+Iran alleged that Hekmati entered the country from Bagram Airfield via Dubai, and claimed that he underwent military intelligence training before his trip to implicate the country in state-sponsored terrorist activities.
+However, Marine Corps records show that did not receive such training.

-Iran alleges that Hekmati's mission was to implicate the country in state-sponsored terrorist activities.
-On 24 December 2011, Switzerland, which manages diplomatic relations between Iran and the United States, applied for consular access to Hekmati.
-It was denied.
-In his confession, Hekmati stated that his mission pertained to maintaining a presence, rather than undermining the integrity of the country.
-According to excerpts from his alleged confession published in the Tehran Times, Hekmati said that Kuma Reality Games was paid by the CIA to design movies and video games to give the customers a distasteful impression of the Middle East.
+On December 18, 2011, a confession by Hekmati appeared on Iranian state television, in which he stated that he had infiltrated Iran in order to establish a CIA presence in the country.
+Furthermore, according to excerpts from his alleged confession published in the Tehran Times, Hekmati specified that Kuma Reality Games was paid by the CIA to design movies and video games that would give viewers a negative impression of the Middle East.
+Hekmati's family and the U.S. government denied the contents of the confession, asserting that it was coerced.
+Federal prosecutor Pierre-Richard Prosper was hired by Hekmati's family to help secure his return home.

-Iranian officials claim that Hekmati underwent intelligence training after joining the U.S. military in 2001.
-They say he worked for the Defense Advanced Research Projects Agency between 2005 and 2007.
-Shortly before his mission to Iran, they claim he prepared at Bagram Airfield.
-An Iranian official attributed his recognition and capture to "Iranian networks monitoring activities in the Bagram base".

-Hekmati has an Iranian lawyer who has been publicly identified only by the surname "Samadi".
-On 9 January 2012, Islamic Revolutionary Court declared Hekmati to be "Corrupt on Earth" (Mofsed-e-filarz) and an "enemy of God" (Mohareb).
-It sentenced him to death for cooperating with the United States.
+Hekmati underwent trial before the Islamic Revolutionary Court and was provided with an Iranian lawyer.
+The Embassy of Switzerland in Tehran, which manages diplomatic channels between Iran and the United States, applied for consular access to him but was denied.
+On January 9, 2012, the Court declared Hekmati to be "spreading corruption on Earth" (Mofsed-e-filarz) and guilty of "waging war against God" (Moharebeh).
+He was sentenced to death for cooperating with the United States.

 Death sentence annulled

-On 5 March 2012, Iran's Supreme Court overturned the death sentence and ordered a retrial.
-The judges said the verdict against Hekmati was "not complete" and ordered a retrial.
-Hekmati awaited a retrial until April 2014, when his sister announced that a secret court had again convicted him of "practical collaboration with the U.S. government" and sentenced him to 10 years in prison.
+On March 5, 2012, the Supreme Court of Iran overturned Hekmati's death sentence and ordered a retrial, stating that the verdict against him was "not complete".
+He awaited a retrial until April 2014, when his family announced that a secret court had once again convicted him of "practical collaboration with the U.S. government" and sentenced him to 10 years in prison.

 Calls for release

-President Barack Obama repeatedly called upon Iran to release Hekmati as well as other U.S. citizens that were held prisoner, such as The Washington Post reporter Jason Rezaian and Christian pastor Saeed Abedini.
+President Barack Obama repeatedly called upon Iran to release Hekmati, as well as other U.S. citizens who were held prisoner in the country, including The Washington Post reporter Jason Rezaian and Christian pastor Saeed Abedini.

-On May 11, 2015, the United States Senate unanimously passed, 90–0, a resolution calling upon the Iranian government to immediately release Hekmati, Abedini, and Rezaian, and to cooperate with the U.S. government to locate and return Robert Levinson, a retired FBI agent reported missing in Iran.
-The resolution also called upon the U.S. government to undertake every effort using every diplomatic tool at its disposal to secure their release.
+On May 11, 2015, the United States Senate unanimously passed a resolution calling on the Iranian government to immediately release Hekmati, Abedini, and Rezaian, and to cooperate with the U.S. government to locate and return Robert Levinson, a retired FBI agent reported missing in Iran.
+The resolution also called on the U.S. government to use every diplomatic tool at its disposal to secure their release.